Public Policy Institute Team

 Dr Komathi Kolandai

-Komie is an interdisciplinary researcher with over 12 years of post-PhD experience.
-She is presently involved in research projects at the Public Policy Institute and the Centre of Methods and Policy Application in the Social Sciences (COMPASS).
-Current research includes the gendered impact of COVID-19, COVID-19-related environmental perceptions, COVID-19 vaccine hesitancy, COVID-19 vaccination policies, international equity in COVID-19 vaccine distribution, and trends across decades in social attitudes, such as law abidance, social inequality, social networks, work orientations.
-Komie is currently collaborating with researchers from the Queensland University of Technology and Victoria University of Wellington on media framing of the underlying causes of the COVID-19 pandemic.
+Dr Komathi Kolandai (Komie) has over 12 years of post-PhD research experience in multiple disciplines.
+She is presently involved in several research projects at the Public Policy Institute and COMPASS Research Centre, including the gendered impact of COVID-19, gendering wellbeing indicators, gender-responsive analysis and budgeting, COVID-related environmental attitudes, COVID-19 vaccine hesitancy, COVID-19 vaccination policies, and international equity in COVID-19 vaccine distribution.
+She is also collaborating with researchers from the Queensland University of Technology and Victoria University of Wellington on a study focused on media framing and coverage of the underlying causes of the COVID-19 pandemic.

 Dr Mohammad Salimifar